ArupAus/lunchtimepython/Session4/session_4_problems.md

 ### longest_line_string

+In the event of a tie for total number of words in a line return the line with the longest string in the line.
+Line numbers start at 0 for this problem.
 __Do not change the function name from__ `longest_line_string`.
-In the event of a tie for total number of words in a line. return the line with the longest string in the line

 ```py
 def longest_line_string(file_path, split_char):